 - Safe burglaries

-- Computer fraud (i.e., hacking, phishing, putting a virus on your computer, and using a computer to get customer information)
+- Computer fraud (i.e., hacking, using a computer to get customer information)

 - Credit card fraud

 - Tampering with checks

 As a business owner, you know that it takes all types of employees to run your business.
 So, it’s important to note that your employee dishonesty policy can also protect you against the actions of:

 You may have heard of a few other types of insurance that can protect your business from the actions of your employees.
 So, you may be wondering, “Why should I have employee dishonesty insurance specifically?”
 Well, here are some of the differences between those types of coverage and employee dishonesty.